lemons-studios/audio-replacer/README.md

 ```sh
 git clone https://github.com/lemons-studios/audio-replacer-2.git
 ```
-if you plan on contributing back to the project, replace the above clone command with whatever the address is for the fork you created!
+If you plan on contributing back to the project, replace the above clone command with whatever the address is for the fork you created!

 Writing WinUI3 applications can only be done in Visual Studio, so open it and get developing!